 |Purpose / activity||Our lawful basis for processing this personal data||Type(s) of personal data we use for this purpose|

-|To monitor and improve the Snoop Service||Legitimate interest - to track the use of the Snoop website and identify areas where we can improve performance or functionality (business and technical)||Technical Information|
+|To monitor and improve the Snoop Service||Legitimate interests - to track the use of Snoop and identify areas where we can improve performance or functionality (business and technical)||Technical Information, Additional Personal Information|

-We use personalised online advertising to tell you about our app and our products and services.
+We also use personalised online advertising to tell you about our app and our products and services.
 This means that you may see advertising for our app, products and services when you are on other third-party websites, including social media platforms.

 Using the Facebook Pixel, the ads you see are personalised whilst you are using Facebook, through Facebook's Custom Audiences tool.
-When you browse our website, information about your browsing session, along with a hashed version of your Facebook ID and the URL viewed, is sent to Facebook.
+When you browse our website and app, information about your browsing session, along with a hashed version of your Facebook ID and the URL viewed, is sent to Facebook.
 When you then use Facebook, you will be shown personalised ads based on your experience whilst using our website or app.

 You can find out more about how Facebook processes your personal data in its Data Policy here: https://www.facebook.com/about/privacy

-You can opt-out of the collection of your personal data by the Facebook Pixel, or to the use of your personal data for the purpose of displaying Facebook ads using Custom Audiences using this link or this link.
+You can opt-out of the collection of your personal data by Facebook Pixel, or to the use of your personal data for the purpose of displaying Facebook ads using Custom Audiences using this link or this link.